markormesher/tedium/README.md

 ### Repo Configuration

-Repo configuration is committed to the repo and defines how Tedium should handle that repo after it has been discovered from a platform.
-It must be in the root directory of the repo and named `.tedium.{json,yml,yaml}`.
+Repo configuration is committed to a repo and defines how Tedium should handle that repo after it has been discovered from a platform.
+It must be in the root directory of the repo and named `.tedium.{yml,yaml,json}`.

 If no repo configuration file exists then Tedium will skip that repo, unless [auto-enrollment](#auto-enrollment) is enabled.